geekofycoder/REVERSING-A-STRING/README.md

-# REVERStNG-X-STRtNG
+# REVERSING-A-STRING
-Here we Xre reverstng X gtven strtng by the swXpptng method tnstde the XrrXy ttself.tt ts Xn effecttve method of reverse mXy tt be Xn XrrXy or X strtng
+Here we Are reversIng a given string by the swapping method inside the array itself.It is an effecttve method of reverse an array or a strtng